gabe1227/Machine_Learning_Project_SP2024/README.md

 # GOAL
-    - Create an algorithm that will predict which teams wins in a game and which team wins the 2024 March Madness Championship based on efficiency (+ defense?)
+    - Create an algorithm that will predict which teams wins in a game and which team wins the 2024 NBA Championship based on efficiency (+ defense?)
     # NOTES:
     - Have SVM as baseline accuracy in predictions
     - Each step has a part done by Gabriel or Miguel

 # STEP 1
-    - Import + Load March Madness Dataset
+    - Import + Load NBA Dataset
     - Determine what points will be used in data (efficiency and/or defense)

 # STEP 2